iSECPartners/ssl-conservatory/ios/README.md

 #### API

-The ISPCertificatePinning API exposes two methods:
+The ISPCertificatePinning class exposes two methods:

 ##### +(BOOL)setupSSLPinsUsingDictionnary:(NSDictionary*)domainsAndCertificates
 This method takes a dictionary with domain names as keys and arrays of